jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/guide_migration.rst

 specific values from each result, and if there were other values you needed from the results, you could only retrieve them via event listeners.

-In Version 3, Iterators have been replaced with :ref:`Paginators <guide_paginators>`.
+In Version 3, Iterators have been replaced with :doc:`Paginators <guide_paginators>`.
 They are similar in purpose, but Paginators are more flexible, because they yield result objects instead of values from a response.